-For our first classification task, the variables below will be used as explanatory measures for predicting the probability of success.
+For our first classification task, the variables IN TABLE will be used as explanatory measures WHAT IS AN “EXPLANATORY MEASURE”? for predicting the probability of success.

 LR Model Results

 After implementing the custom grid search and cross validation, the optimum model was fit to a C parameter of 0.1 and had an accuracy score of 0.72, as seen below.